Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 # Push our container images to ECR
 ### Step 2: Push a Python Image to the container we created above for the backend
 ##### Pull Python Image from Dockerhub
-- Pull the python image from Dockerhub to our local environment , then confrim that its downloaded/pulled
+- Pull the python image from Dockerhub to our local environment , then confirm that its downloaded/pulled
 ```
 docker pull python:3.10-slim-buster
 docker images